cengizmehmet/DesignPatterns/README.md

 - Structural
 - Behavioral

 The book is in a C++ context but it still remains very relevant to Java programming so that I redesigned them using C# and Java.
-Each folder has a class named Program to start the program.
+Each pattern was stored in the "Codes" folder and has a class named Program to start the program.